bklofas/rtl-aprs-igate/README.md

     * Ctrl-C to kill.
     * Using the --rm flag will delete the container when you kill it.
 Otherwise, it will stay around until you prune.

-1. For a more permanent setup, run the container in the background: `docker run -d --name rtl-aprs-igate --restart=unless-stopped --log-driver=local --network=host --device=/dev/bus/usb ghcr.io/bklofas/rtl-aprs-igate:latest`
+1. For a more permanent setup, run the container in the background: `docker run -d --name rtl-aprs-igate --restart=unless-stopped --log-driver=local --network=host --device=/dev/bus/usb -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`

     * -d: Start this container in daemon/background mode.
     * --name: Name this anything you want.